Low-Contamination Powder Processing

 What is VCM Technology?

-VCM (Vacuum Compression Molding) allows the mg-to-g scale screening of new formulations for hot-melt extrusion (HME).
+VCM (Vacuum Compression Moulding) allows the mg-to-g scale screening of new formulations for hot-melt extrusion (HME).
 VCM is a process that transforms thermoplastic materials into homogeneous specimens without altering the source materials’ characteristics due to degradation.

 Fast Material Development